 Communities are asked to adhere to open and inclusive processes in developing their responses, so that all community members may fully participate in and observe those processes.
 Communities are also asked to actively seek out and encourage wider participation by any other parties with interest in their response.

 A major challenge of the ICG will be to identify and help to reconcile differences between submissions, in order to produce a single plan for the transition of IANA stewardship.
 Proposals should therefore focus on those elements that are considered to be truly essential to the transition of their specific IANA functions.
-Where possible and appropriate, distinct alternative options should be identified.n the interest of consistency, each community is encouraged to review and consider the current IANA Functions Contract between NTIA and ICANN when describing existing arrangements and proposing changes to existing arrangements.
+Where possible and appropriate, distinct alternative options should be identified.

+In the interest of consistency, each community is encouraged to review and consider the current IANA Functions Contract between NTIA and ICANN when describing existing arrangements and proposing changes to existing arrangements.

-The ICG is expecting that each operational community will submit a proposal that
+The ICG is expecting that each operational community will submit a proposal that contains the elements described in the following sections.
+One proposal is expected from the protocol parameters community and one proposal is expected from the numbering community.
+From the naming community, either two proposals (one for gTLDs and one for ccTLDs) or one unified proposal will be welcome.

 Operational communities are requested to describe the elements delineated in the sections below in as much detail possible, and according to the suggested format/structure, to allow the ICG to more easily assimilate the results.
 While each question is narrowly defined to allow for comparison between answers, respondents are encouraged to provide further information in explanatory sections, including descriptive summaries of policies/practices and associated references to source documents of specific policies/practices.
 In this way, the responses to the questionnaire will be useful at the operational level as well as to the broader stakeholder communities.

 Required Proposal Elements

+Which customer community does this proposal address?

+Names Numbers Protocol parameters

 Description of Community’s Use of IANA